jonasbn/Business-Tax-VAT/README.md

     local $Business::Tax::VAT::Price::RATE{at} = 0
       if ($product_type eq 'book' and $country eq 'at');

-# DYNAMICAALY ADDING A COUNTRY
+# DYNAMICALLY ADDING A COUNTRY

 If you want to add your own country, do the following: